DenzelBraithwaite/Vault-of-Knowledge/js.md

 ## Overview

 This guide will serve as a reference point for JavaScript fundamentals, syntax, tips, tricks and best practices.
-_Fundamentals, syntax, tips, tricks and best practices_
+For quick testing, you can use the console or one of many free websites that allow you to write and test code.

 <br>